GreeshKolla123/ecommerce-platform/README.md

 ## Features

-- user authentication
-- product catalog
-- shopping cart
-- order management
-- admin panel
+- {'name': 'user authentication', 'description': 'Allow users to register, login, and manage their accounts'}
+- {'name': 'product catalog', 'description': 'Allow users to browse products by category and search for products by name or description'}
+- {'name': 'shopping cart', 'description': 'Allow users to add products to their cart and view their cart contents'}
+- {'name': 'order management', 'description': 'Allow users to place orders and view their order history'}
+- {'name': 'inventory management', 'description': 'Allow administrators to manage products and inventory'}

 ## API Endpoints

-- `POST /api/register` - Register a new user
+- `POST /users/register` - Register a new user
-- `POST /api/login` - Login an existing user
+- `POST /users/login` - Login an existing user
-- `GET /api/products` - Get a list of all products
+- `GET /products` - Get all products
-- `GET /api/products/{id}` - Get a single product by ID
+- `GET /products/:id` - Get a product by ID
-- `POST /api/cart` - Add a product to the cart
+- `POST /cart` - Add a product to the cart
-- `GET /api/cart` - Get the cart contents
+- `GET /cart` - Get the cart contents
-- `POST /api/checkout` - Checkout and make a payment
+- `POST /orders` - Place an order
-- `GET /api/orders` - Get a list of all orders
+- `GET /orders` - Get all orders
-- `GET /api/orders/{id}` - Get a single order by ID
-- `PUT /api/orders/{id}` - Update an order

 ## License